pedrojpaez/sagemaker-churn-workshop/README.md

-# sagemaker-lab
+# sagemaker-churn-workshop
-Resources for Sagemaker lab
+Resources for Sagemaker churn workshop

-Sagemaker Churn workshop

 This lab includes two example notebooks for customer churn modelling using Sagemaker's XGboost implementation.